 Single swollen joint

-- Infection (and reactive arthritis) - bacterial and mycobacterial (including TB)
+- Infection (and reactive arthritis) - bacterial, mycobacterial (including TB) and rheumatic fever.

-In the absence of trauma or infection, Juvenile Idiopathic Arthritis (JIA) is the most likely; in contrast to adults with a single swollen joint - children rarely get gout !
+In the absence of trauma or infection, Juvenile Idiopathic Arthritis (JIA) is the most likely diagnosis; in contrast to adults with a single swollen joint, children rarely get gout although this has been described in older adolescents in certain at risk populations (e.g., Maori and Pacific Island origins, and those with sickle cell disease with hyperuricemia).

 Clinical assessment and presence or absence of red flags are most important when considering the differential diagnosis.
 Careful use of investigations will invariably confirm or refute potential causes.

-The onset, progress and the presence of extra articular features including fever, red eyes, urethritis, preceding diarrhoea or sore throat often guides the clinician to the correct diagnosis.
+The onset, progression and the presence of extra-articular features including fever, red eyes, urethritis, and history of preceding diarrhoea or sore throat and cardiac murmur, often guides the clinician to the correct diagnosis.
+Travel history is also important (considering Lyme disease).

-Children with septic arthritis appear unwell, are febrile and the affected joint and limb held still as they have severe pain with joint movement.
+Children with septic arthritis appear unwell, are febrile and the affected joint and limb is held still due to severe pain with joint movement.
 Septic arthritis usually occurs in large joints, generally involving a single joint.

 The photograph below shows an inflamed right shoulder due to septic arthritis.